RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-10-18-newsletter.md

   - a researcher or research software engineer at an eligible research organisation
   - an employee of an eligible public sector research establishment.

-- [Research software engineer](https://www.jobs.ac.uk/job/CJK740/research-software-engineer).
+- [Research Software Engineer](https://www.jobs.ac.uk/job/CJK740/research-software-engineer).
 An opening is available to join the growing research software engineering team on an open-ended contract.
 Ideally you will have a PhD level education with experiments in data analytics, numerical computing and high-performance computing.
 The closing date is 22nd of October 2021.

 ### LunchBytes